 Upon completion of the priority deadline (May 8), campus leaders reviewed the volume of student requests and dollars requested and determined the awarding parameters.
 Eligibility included Title IV aid eligibility, enrollment in coursework during the Spring 2020 semester, and indication of expenses related to the disruption of campus operations due to COVID-19, such as food, housing, course materials, technology, health care, child care, or other related expenses.

-CARES Act Funds awarded to students will be added as a credit to their university bill (U-Bill), which will be refunded via direct deposit.
-CARES Act Funds will not credit toward any unpaid U-Bill balances.
+CARES Act Funds awarded to students were applied as a credit to their university bill (U-Bill), which was refunded to the student via direct deposit.
+CARES Act Funds did not credit toward any unpaid U-Bill balances.

-Direct deposit refunds will be available in student bank accounts within 3 business days after disbursement.
-Students not signed up for direct deposit will be issued a prepaid debit card for the amount of the award.
-Prepaid cards will be mailed to the student’s permanent home address on file within the student information system.
+Direct deposit refunds will be available in bank accounts within 3 business days after disbursement.
+Students not signed up for direct deposit were mailed a refund check to the permanent address on file within the student information system.

 Any instructions, directions, or guidance provided.